 DESN 365.
 MOTION DESIGN 2.
 5 Credits.
-Pre-requisites: DESN 355.

 This course continues to build upon the knowledge and tools explored in Motion 1.
 Focusing more on the theory and practice of motion design, students will use advanced motion techniques to further realize and develop their motion design projects.
 Students will explore previsualization techniques, character driven design, data visualization processes, and apply in-depth problem solving skills to create large scale projects.